bertolo1988/angular2-quickstart/README.md

 `npm install` and then `npm run typings install`.

-For more detail, follow [this guide](https://angular.io/docs/ts/latest/quickstart.html).
+For more detail, follow [this guide](https://angular.io/docs/ts/latest/quickstart.html) or if you prefer, use the [real source](https://angular.io/docs/ts/latest/quickstart.html).

 ## Also